 If the plant is in poorly draining soil, it will show signs of browning on the leaf tips and drooping foliage.
 Conversely, the drooping with yellow tips may be a sign of too little water.
 Use a soil moisture meter to be certain the plant is evenly moist but not soggy.

 Disease problems, like root blight, are common and can make the leaves sag and stems bow.
-Replace the soil and wash the roots in a .05% solution of bleach.
+Replace the soil and wash the roots in a .05 percent solution of bleach.
 Wash out the container with the bleach solution before replanting.

 Always water deeply to flush the soil of fertilizer salts and toxic minerals and then allow the surface of the soil to dry before watering again.